Ignatimus/data-analysis-portfolio/NYC-Citi-Bike-Case-Study/README.md

 ### 📌 Dashboard Overview

 #### 1️⃣ Seasonal Trends

+The dashboard is organized into three main tabs.
+Each tab highlights a different aspect of customer behavior, geographic demand, and seasonal patterns within the Cyclistic bike-sharing system.
+Together, they form a complete picture of user activity across New York City.

+---

+### 1️⃣ Seasonal Trends (Full-Year Patterns)

+This tab focuses on **year-round behavior** and helps identify when and where Cyclistic experiences the highest demand.

+#### **Trip Totals Line Chart**
+This visualization tracks the total number of trips per month over the selected time period.
+It separates **customers** (casual riders) from **subscribers** (members), revealing several key points:

+- **Subscribers consistently generate the majority of trips**, showing strong brand loyalty and regular usage.
+- **Customer usage spikes in warmer months**, while subscriber usage remains more stable throughout the year.
+- **May to October** is the core active season, aligning with NYC's typical outdoor activity pattern.
+- Winter months show predictable drops in ridership due to weather conditions.

+**How it was built:**
+- Start Day → converted to **Month** and used on Columns
+- SUM(Trip Count) → placed on Rows
+- UserType → assigned to Color

+#### **Trip Counts by Starting Neighborhood (Heat-Table)**
+This table presents a geographic and temporal breakdown of ride volume:

+- Rows show **Borough** → **Neighborhood** → **ZIP code** hierarchy
+- Columns represent **Year** and **Month**
+- Cells display the **SUM of Trip Count**
+- A color gradient visually emphasizes activity—lighter shades indicate higher trip counts

+Insights revealed:

+- **Lower East Side**, **Chelsea**, and **Clinton** stand out as the highest-activity zones.
+- These neighborhoods consistently perform well across most months, even during seasonal dips.
+- Winter activity is low across all neighborhoods, but some boroughs retain moderate subscriber traffic.

+---

+### 2️⃣ Summer Trends (Peak-Season Patterns)

+This tab zooms in on **July, August, and September**, the months with the highest ridership.
+It helps Cyclistic understand **peak conditions**, which typically represent the highest-stress period for operational resources.

+#### **Main Borough Map**
+The primary map shows:

+- Total trip volumes by **borough**
+- Symbol sizes or color intensities proportional to activity
+- Immediate visual contrast between Manhattan, Brooklyn, Queens, Bronx, and Staten Island

+Manhattan dominates in both raw trip count and trip minutes, consistent with its dense layout and strong commuter flows.

+#### **Neighborhood-Level Table**
+Below the map is a comparative table showing:

+- Trips by **user type** (customer vs. subscriber)
+- Average trip duration
+- Neighborhood-level differences in summer usage

+This table reveals:

+- Customers take fewer total trips but often have **longer durations**, suggesting leisure-oriented usage.
+- Subscribers take shorter but more frequent trips, consistent with commuting and errands.
+- Some neighborhoods have large imbalances between start and end station usage, indicating one-way traffic patterns.

+#### **Mini-Maps (July, August, September)**
+These three smaller maps highlight:

+- Month-by-month spatial differences
+- Which neighborhoods surge at different points in summer
+- How temporary events, tourism, or weather may influence ridership patterns

+For example:
+- July typically shows heavy early-summer tourism patterns.
+- August often has commuter slowdowns but higher visitor activity.
+- September shifts toward commuter-heavy traffic as work routines resume.

+#### **Interactive Filters**
+The tab includes several filters that let users drill into detail:

+- **User Type**
+- **Metrics (Trips, Trip Minutes, etc.)**
+- **Month**
+- **Starting Neighborhood**
+- **Ending Neighborhood**

+Any filter or map click dynamically updates both the table and maps.
+This makes the tab suitable for **ad-hoc exploration** by business stakeholders.

+---

+### 3️⃣ Top Stations (Trip Minutes Analysis)

+This tab highlights neighborhoods that generate the **longest total ride times**, which helps uncover not just where trips start, but where riders are traveling **significant distances**.

+#### **Stacked Horizontal Bar Charts**
+There are two bar charts:

+1. **Trip Minutes by Starting Neighborhood**
+2. **Trip Minutes by Ending Neighborhood**

+Both charts show:

+- Total trip minutes
+- Split by **customer** vs **subscriber**
+- Sorted from highest to lowest

+This reveals:

+- **Lower East Side** and **Chelsea/Clinton** lead in both start and end trip minutes.
+- High trip minutes suggest these neighborhoods support:
+  - Long leisure rides
+  - Cross-borough travel
+  - Tourist-heavy flows
+- End-station trip minutes help identify where long-distance riders tend to conclude their journeys.

+#### **Why Trip Minutes Matter**
+Trip minutes are a strong signal of:

+- Route attractiveness
+- Rider satisfaction
+- Infrastructure suitability (bike lanes, scenic routes, etc.)
+- Potential station congestion or rebalancing needs

+Because the visualization separates start vs. end patterns, it highlights whether long rides originate or terminate in different areas.

+#### **Chart Construction Breakdown**
+- `SUM(Trip Minutes)` → Columns
+- ZIP Code → Neighborhood → Borough → Rows
+- UserType → Color

+This schema ensures both geographic hierarchy and user type segmentation remain visible and interpretable.

 The first tab of the dashboard focuses on seasonality, or trends throughout the year, with the Trip Totals chart and the Trip Counts by Starting Neighborhood table.

 **Trips Total Chart**